 What is Snipcart?

-See the live demo for this cart customization.
+See the GitHub repo for this custom theme.

 How much do they cost?

 Using Snipcart or Selz will cost you payment processing fees, and a transaction fee.
 The biggest difference here is that Selz adds fixed monthly fees to its pricing plans.